NcLang/OTPsync/README.md

 Installation
 ------------

+OTPsync was successfully tested on Linux (Arch & Ubuntu) and OSX (Yosemite).
+Compatibility with Windows may require minor tweaks of the code.

 The following conditions must be met:
 - OTPsync relies on the established script ```onetime``` for encryption and pad management.
   You can download it at http://www.red-bean.com/onetime/.
 It is a single Python 2.7 script.